cheshire-cat-ai/docs/mkdocs/quickstart/prepare-plugin.md

 python setup.py
 ```

-The script will prompt you to write the name of your plugin, `Poetic Sock Seller`, the output in the terminal should looks like:
+The script will prompt you to write the name of your plugin, `Poetic Sock Seller`.
+The output in the terminal should look like:
 >![Alt text](../assets/img/quickstart/prepare-plugin/shell-setup.png)

-The template contains a source code example that we don't need, remove all the code inside the the file `poetic_sock_seller.py`
+The template contains a source code example that we don't need: remove all the code inside the file `poetic_sock_seller.py`

 ## Activating the Plugin
-Now got to the `Plugin` tab of the Admin Portal, your empty plugin will be there, activate it:
+Now, go to the `Plugin` tab of the Admin Portal.
+Your empty plugin will be there, activate it:

 ![Alt text](../assets/img/quickstart/prepare-plugin/activate-plugins.png)

 ## Next Step
-In the next step you will learn how to create your first `Tool`
+In the next step, you will learn how to create your first `Tool`.